HomeE-commerceThe Role of User-Generated Video in E-commerce Conversion

 • Content that doesn’t actually show your product

 Create a simple rubric for reviewers.
-Rate videos on dimensions like clarity, authenticity, informativeness, and production quality.
+Rate videos on clarity, authenticity, informativeness, and production quality.
 Videos that score above a certain threshold get approved immediately.
 Those in the middle tier might get approved with minor edits.
 The bottom tier gets politely declined with constructive feedback.

 Quick Tip: When declining a video, always thank the contributor and explain why it didn’t meet your guidelines.
 Offer specific suggestions for improvement and encourage them to resubmit.
 This maintains goodwill and increases the chances they’ll try again.